MerbahAmine/task-management-system/DECISIONS.md

-##Features Completed and Why:

-I focused on completing the core mandatory features (Part A), as they were essential for the project evaluation.
-I prioritized these features to demonstrate solid understanding of fundamentals and proper time management.

-##Features Skipped and Why:

-Some advanced features (Part B) were skipped due to my current level of expertise.
-I intentionally left them out because I want to learn them directly during this internship.
-I believe working with your team will allow me to grow and master these advanced concepts.

 ##Time Allocation Breakdown:

 Days 1–2: I faced technical issues with my PC, which delayed my start.
 To stay committed, I invested in a new machine specifically to continue this project.